jonathan-walter/fish-ewi-ms/README.md

 data:
 1) fish_abund_cleaned.csv: table of fish abundance data, derived from https://doi.org/10.6073/pasta/a29a6e674b0f8797e13fbc4b08b92e5b.
 Column headings as follows.
 SampleID: unique identifier for sampling event.
 Taxa: species caught (scientific name).
 Count: number caught.
 Date: date of sampling event (mm/dd/YY).
 Source: name of monitoring study providing this sample.
 Method: sampling method.
 Station: sampling station numeric code.
 Subregion: geographic subregion, based on those used by the California Department of Fish and Wildlife.
 Region: geographic region, based on those used by the California Department of Fish and Wildlife.
 Effort: samping effort (tow volume).
 CPUE: catch per unit effort (Count/Effort).
 2) species_details.csv: table of information about each species.
 Column headinds as follows.
 Scientific name: binomial scientific species name.
 Common name: species common name.
 Salinity: salinity zone(s) associated with each fish species.
 Water Column: water column zones associated with each species.
 Family: taxonomic family.
 Native: native to California or non-native (yes/no).

+code:
+1) apply_ewi_abund.R: run this script first.
+Makes aggregated time series from data in fish_abund_cleaned.csv, applies EWI statistics in moving windows, outputs .RDS files (to data folder) used by ewi_trends_abund.R.
+2) ewi_trends_abund.R: run this script second.
+Measures temporal trends in EWI statistics, synthesizes into composite EWI and confidence scores, and reproduces figures in the manuscript main text and supplementary material.

+figures:
+1) placeholder.txt: a placeholder file.
+This directory will be populated when the scripts are run.